 - a.
 Information about significant transactions and investees: - 1) Financing provided to others (Table 1) - 2) Marketable securities held (excluding investment in subsidiaries, associates and jointly controlled entities) (Table 2) - 3) Marketable securities acquired or disposed of at costs or prices of at least NT\$300 million or 20% of the paid-in capital.
-(Table 3) - b.
-Information on investees (Table 4) - c.
+(Table 3) - 4) Intercompany relationships and significant intercompany transactions.
+(Table 4) - b.
+Information on investees (Table 5) - c.
 Information on investments in mainland China (None) - d.
-Information of major shareholders: List all shareholders with ownership of 5% or greater showing the name of the shareholder, the number of shares owned, and percentage of ownership of each shareholder.
-(Table 5)
+Information of major shareholders: List all shareholders with ownership of 5% or greater showing the name of the shareholder, the number of shares owned, and percentage of ownership of each shareholder (Table 6)